Getting Started with the New User Experience

 New User Experienceso that it is ready for you to use.
 In addition, your administrator sets some system options in Classic

-Clarity PPMso that the two user interfaces work together.
+Clarity PPMso that the two systems work together.

 - Expect your administrator to provide you with the URL and login credentials.